josefbacik/josefbacik.github.io/_posts/2021-11-10-btrfs-global-roots.markdown

 update two adjacent block groups.
 In the block group tree case they'll be in the same leaf, and thus will get 2 blocks COW'ed instead.

-This will drastically increase the mount times for very large file systems, and generally reduce write amplification.
+This will drastically reduce the mount times for very large file systems, and generally reduce write amplification.

 # Solution #2: Multiple global roots